-Join us for a timely webinar exploring how evolving enforcement priorities, new guidance and recent regulatory changes are reshaping the competitive landscape for businesses operating in Canada.
+Join us for a timely webinar exploring how evolving enforcement priorities, new guidance and recent regulatory changes are reshaping the competition law and foreign investment landscape for businesses operating in Canada.
 Our panel will focus on what these developments mean in practice, highlighting both emerging risks and opportunities for businesses navigating today’s complex economic and political environment.

 A brief Q&A session will follow the presentation.